ilius/pyglossary/README.md

 When you run the program without any command line arguments or options, PyGlossary tries to find PyGTK, if it's installed, opens the Gtk-based interface, if it's not, tries to find Tkinter and open the Tkinter-based interface.
-And raises and error if neither are installed.
+And exits with an error if neither are installed.

 But you can explicitly determine the user interface type using `--ui`, for example: